Queensland Feral Pest Initiative

 - Landholders—please contact the organisation through which you submitted your application or expression of interest

 - Applicants—please email QldFeralPestInit@daf.qld.gov.au, quoting your application reference number.

 About the Queensland Feral Pest Initiative

-Since 2015, the Queensland Government has allocated $19.74 million to assist regional communities with the construction of cluster fences and the control of invasive plants and animals through the QFPI.
+Since 2015, the Queensland Government has allocated $19.74 million to assist regional communities across Queensland with the construction of cluster fences, control of invasive plants and animals and capacity building projects through the QFPI.
 This investment has been complemented with $14 million from the Federal Government.

 The QFPI provides funding to eligible organisations including: